Yang Yuting (martial artist): Biography

 He began training in martial arts from the age of nine.
-He had a number of masters and learned Tan Tui, changquan, xingyiquan, baguazhang and Wu-style t'ai chi ch'uan.
+He had a number of masters and learned Tan Tui, changquan, xingyiquan, baguazhang and Wu-style tai chi.

-He reformed his Wu-style training to make it more systematic and standardised the Wu-style t'ai chi he had learned from Wang Maozhai.
-After his death he became the leader of the Wu-style Beijing group.
+He reformed his Wu-style training to make it more systematic and standardised the Wu-style tai chi he had learned from Wang Maozhai.
+After Wang's death, Yang became the leader of the Wu-style Beijing group.
 He was a respected teacher in Beijing for 75 years and at the time of his death vice-chairman of Beijing Martial Arts Association (北京市武术运动协会副主席), a highly prestigious position within Beijing martial art community.
-Wang Pei-sheng, Li Jing-wu and Li Bing-ci were all his students.
+Wang Peisheng, Li Jingwu and Li Bingci were all his students.

-Wu-style was created by a Manchurian named Wu Ch'uan-yu (1834–1902).
-Wu was a student of Yang Luchan, (founder of the Yang style), and Yang Pan-hou.
-Wu Ch'uan-yu’s son, Wu Chien-ch'uan (1870–1942), loved martial arts from his youth and studied under the tutorship of his father.
-After 1912 he continuously developed the teaching Tai Chi Chuan at the Beijing Sport Research Society, gradually refining his father’s style.